Community Infrastructure Levy

 The Mayor's CIL

-The Mayor's CIL will apply to all developments approved on or after 1 April 2012 which result in an increase in the gross internal floorspace of 100m² or more.
+The Mayor's CIL applies to all developments approved on or after 1 April 2012, which result in an increase in the gross internal floorspace of 100m² or more.

 - Community Infrastructure Levy form